The Smoothability of Normal Crossings Symplectic Varieties: The smoothability criterion

 \subsection{Equivalence of input and output trivializations}

-We now show that the line bundle in~\eref{PsiDfn_e} and its trivialization~$\Phi$ extend over a neighborhood of $\cZ_0'\!=\!X_{\eset}$ in the space~$\cZ'$ constructed in Section~\ref{FibrConstr_subs} and that the homotopy class of the latter is the homotopy class of the trivializations determined as in Proposition~\ref{InducedIsom_prp} by the fibration $\pi\!:(\cZ,\om_{\cC}^{(\ve)})\!\lra\!\De$ of Section~\ref{SympFibr_subs}.
-We continue with the notation used in the construction of this fibration.\\
+We now show that the complex line bundle~\eref{PsiDfn_e} and its trivialization~$\Phi$ used in the construction of Section~\ref{SympSumPf_sec} extend over a neighborhood of $\cZ_0'\!\equiv\!\io_{\cC,\ve}(X_{\eset})$ in the space~$\cZ'$ constructed in Section~\ref{FibrConstr_subs}.
+Furthermore, these extensions can be chosen to lie in the homotopy class of trivializations determined as in Proposition~\ref{InducedIsom_prp} by the nearly regular symplectic fibration $(\cZ,\wt\om_{\cC}^{(\ve)},\pi_{\cC,\ve})$ constructed in Section~\ref{SympSumPf_sec}.
+The proof of Propositions~\ref{PhiExt_prp} below makes use of straightforward, though somewhat technical, Lemmas~\ref{TrivExt_lmm0} and~\ref{TrivExt_lmm1}; they are deferred to the end of this section.